ckeditor/ckeditor4-docs/guides/dev/browsers/README.md

 When CKEditor detects an unsupported environment, it will simply not load and the user will be presented with a standard editable element (for example a `<textarea>` or `<div>`) that the editor was supposed to replace.

 It is possible to skip the compatibility check and [enable CKEditor in all environments](#!/guide/dev_unsupported_environments), including the unsupported ones, but this is an experimental feature aimed at more advanced developers and is highly unrecommended on production environments.

+## Further Reading

+Refer to the following resources for more information about related features:

+* The [Accessibility Support in CKEditor](#!/guide/dev_a11y) article explains CKEditor compliance with some well-known accessibility standards and gives an overview of available accessibility-related features.
+* The [Enabling CKEditor in Unsupported Environments](#!/guide/dev_unsupported_environments) article shows how to make CKEditor work in any environment that is not listed as officially supported (warning: experimental feature!).